raptor-mvk/test-utils/readme.md

 - `invokeMethod(object $object, string $methodName, ?array $parameters = null)` invokes protected or private method with the given parameters
+- `expectExceptionExactMessage(string $message)` checks that an exception is thrown with exact given message

 ### Additional assertions